hayabhay/frogbase/README.md

 Then open up a new tab and navigate to [http://localhost:8501/](http://localhost:8501/)

+NOTE: For existing users, this will break the database since absolute paths of files are saved.
+A future fix will be added to fix this.

 ## Changelog

-All notable changes to this project alongside potential feature roadmap will be documented [in this file](CHANGELOG.md).
+All notable changes to this project alongside potential feature roadmap will be documented [in this file](CHANGELOG.md)

 ## License

 Whisper is licensed under [MIT](https://github.com/openai/whisper/blob/main/LICENSE) while Streamlit is licensed under [Apache 2.0](https://github.com/streamlit/streamlit/blob/develop/LICENSE).
 Everything else is licensed under [MIT](https://github.com/hayabhay/whisper-ui/blob/main/LICENSE).